Welcome to the seventh lesson of the Smartlook School. In this lesson, you’ll find out how to create funnels and use them to optimize your website.

 That’s why session recordings, when paired with funnels, give you the best context to find out why your visitors have left.
 Recordings will show you exactly what the barriers are in your funnel.

-When you have a lot of data and not enough to watch all your recordings, this is a way to watch the specific, important recordings that can improve your conversions.
+When you have a lot of data and not enough time to watch all your recordings, this is a way to watch the specific, important recordings that can improve your conversions.
 Funnels are a simplified way to filter for these very important bottlenecks and see the precise problem.

 Once you’ve set up your events, you can create funnels with combinations of any kind of event.
 For example, you can create a funnel that tracks page views (URL events) and click events on different buttons throughout your shopping cart process.